 According to futurologist Gerd Leonard, we’re reaching an era where ethics and philosophy are becoming increasingly important.
 If technology opens up the possibility to engineer ourselves, does that automatically mean that we should?

-I personally really enjoyed a Dutch documentary series called “the Perfect Human” (De Volmaakte Mens).
-One episode featured political philosopher Michael Sandel, who was interviewed by Dutch journalist Bas Heijne.
-Sandel called the recent breakthroughs in genetic engineering “promising and incredibly dangerous”.
-In his opinion, we need to be very cautious, as we could end up living in a world that only caters to the superhumans.
+Political philosopher Michael Sandel is one of the sharpest critics of human enhancement.
+Sandel called the recent breakthroughs in genetic engineering ‘promising and incredibly dangerous’.
+In his opinion, we need to be very cautious, as we could end up living in a world that only caters to the improved human beings.

 Is that the kind of world we want to live in?
 Or are these technological breakthroughs inevitable anyway, and would we be selling ourselves short if we didn’t benefit from all the options out there?
 After all, wanting to enhance, augment and develop ourselves, is inherent to being human.